LangStream/langstream/examples/applications/slack/README.md

 # Slack channel witer

-This sample application shows how to iwrite to a slack channel
+This sample application shows how to write to a slack channel

+Export the slack incoming webhook (token) (iwebhooks are locked to slack apps channels at creation): export SLACK_TOKEN="<token>"

 ## Deploy the LangStream application
 ```